-Most wind energy projects will have neighbours.
-Neighbours are residents or owners of the neighbouring properties next to the host landowner’s properties that host, or will host turbines, either in adjoining properties or properties within proximity to turbines of the wind farm.
-There may also be neighbours that are not in direct proximity to the wind farm that could be affected by other related wind farm infrastructure, such as high voltage power lines and road access to the wind farm.
+Most large-scale renewable energy projects will have neighbours.
+Neighbours are residents or owners of the neighbouring properties next to the host landowner’s properties, either in adjoining properties or properties within proximity to the project.
+There may also be neighbours that are not in direct proximity to the project that could be affected by other related project infrastructure, such as high voltage power lines and roads used for transport to and from the project.

-Neighbours can be impacted by the development, construction and operation phases of a wind farm.
-Impacts can include dust, disruptions, road damage, blocked roads, visual amenity, noise, shadow flicker and economic loss – both the fear in anticipation of these impacts as well as actual impacts once the wind farm is operating.
-Also, during construction, neighbours may experience abnormal levels of dust, noise, road damage, road blockages and other forms of disruption.
+Neighbours can be materially impacted by the development, construction and operation phases of the project.
+Impacts can include dust, disruptions, road damage, blocked roads, visual amenity, noise, shadow flicker and economic loss – both the fear in anticipation of these impacts as well as actual impacts once the project commences construction or is operating.

-While developers have generally engaged and consulted with potential host landowners, developers have not always understood the importance of consulting and working with neighbours in proximity to a wind farm project.
-A common complaint the Office has received from wind farm neighbours is that they were not consulted by the developer and only heard about the project from third parties.
-Often there is limited evidence to confirm the level of consultation and interactions between the developer and neighbours.
+While developers have generally engaged and consulted well with potential host landowners, developers have not always understood the importance of consulting and working with neighbours in proximity to a project.
+Typical complaints that the Office has received from project neighbours is that they were not consulted by the developer and only heard about the project from third parties.
+Often there is limited evidence to verify the degree and level of consultation and interactions between the developer and neighbours to the project.

-- consulting with neighbours on the wind farm’s design and layout, especially during the early scoping and design stages, enable a fact-based discussion about landscape/amenity impacts
+- consulting with neighbours on the project’s design and layout, especially during the early scoping and design stages, so to enable a fact-based discussion about landscape/amenity impacts

-- consulting with neighbours on the process and oversight of activities such as predictive noise assessments, post construction noise testing, environment, aviation, shadow flicker and visual amenity assessments
+- consulting with neighbours on the process and oversight of specific activities, such as predictive noise assessments, post construction noise testing, environment, aviation, transport management plan, shadow flicker and visual amenity assessments

-- advising and consulting on subsequent proposed changes to the wind farm’s design, layout and turbine selection
+- advising and consulting on subsequent proposed changes to the project’s design, layout and equipment selection

-- ensuring background and operating noise testing is properly undertaken and results are provided in a timely fashion and appropriate format to neighbours
+- ensuring background and operating noise testing (for wind farms) is properly undertaken and results are provided in a timely fashion and appropriate format to neighbours

 - providing factual information to address questions and concerns raised by neighbours, and